Vjosa: Course

 The river arises in the Pindus mountains of Epirus, Greece, near the village of Vovousa.
 An artificial lake has been constructed at an elevation of 1350 m, where a hydroelectric dam has been in place since 1987.
 It flows through the canyons of Vikos–Aoös National Park, and then through the town of Konitsa, where it is joined by the Voidomatis.
-It enters Albania near Çarshovë, where it is joined by the Sarantaporos, and then continues northwest through Përmet, Këlcyrë, and Tepelenë (where it is joined by the Drino), Memaliaj, Selenicë and Novoselë.
+It enters Albania near the villages of Vllaho-Psilloterë and Molyvdoskepastos, where it is joined by the Sarantaporos on the Greek–Albanian border, and then continues northwest through Përmet, Këlcyrë, and Tepelenë (where it is joined by the Drino), Memaliaj, Selenicë and Novoselë.
 It then flows into the Adriatic Sea northwest of Vlorë.
 The river's mouth is located within the boundaries of the Vjosa-Narta Protected Landscape.
 In December 2020, the Albanian portion of the Vjosa was designated a "Managed Nature Reserve" by the government.

-The main tributaries of Vjosa are the Sarantaporos and Voidomatis in Greece, and the Drino and Shushicë in Albania.
+The main tributaries of Vjosa are the Voidomatis, Sarantaporos, Drino, and Shushicë.

 The main cities and towns along the river are, in downstream order, Vovousa and Konitsa in Greece; and Çarshovë, Përmet, Këlcyrë, Tepelenë, Memaliaj, Selenicë and Novoselë in Albania.